someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 Prerequisites
 *************

-Python >= 3.9 is required for all resoto components.
+Python >= 3.9 is required for all Resoto components.
 ArangoDB >= 3.8.3 is used as the ``resotocore`` graph storage.
-Optionally the resoto Metrics Exporter ``resotometrics`` can be installed and its metrics pulled by the Prometheus time series database.
+Optionally the Resoto Metrics Exporter ``resotometrics`` can be installed and its metrics pulled by the Prometheus time series database.
 This guide uses ``curl`` and ``git`` to download components.

 The component set-up takes 20 minutes.
 The duration of the first collect process depends on the size of your environment - usually 5-10 minutes.

-To start filling the resoto graph with resource data you will need AWS credentials with proper permissions.
+To start filling the Resoto graph with resource data you will need AWS credentials with proper permissions.

 You can look up specific permission configurations in your :ref:`access-permissions` section.